- Ph.D. Programs

 - Are first-generation U.S. citizens or are the first generation in their families to graduate from a four-year college.

-Students who do not meet any of these criteria are encouraged to apply to the standard AIM M.S. program.
+Students who do not meet any of these criteria are encouraged to apply to the standard Math or AIM M.S. programs.

 For specific inquiries about eligibility or content of the MLB Scholars Program, please contact Professor Trachette Jackson or send email to MLB_Scholars@umich.edu.